 Down East Wood Ducks Game Notes - vs. Fayetteville

-After a 7-5 win last night, the Down East Wood Ducks continue their series with the Fayetteville Woodpeckers, tonight at 7:00 p.m.
-RHP John Matthews (2-3, 6.75) toes the rubber for the Wood Ducks and LHP Julio Robaina (3-1, 5.12) gets the ball for the Woodpeckers.
+After their doubleheader sweep last night, the Down East Wood Ducks continue their series with the Fayetteville Woodpeckers, tonight at 7:00 p.m.
+RHP Mason Englert (4-3, 4.60) gets the ball for the Wood Ducks and Fayetteville will counter with RHP Fabricio Reina (1-3, 8.50)

 ---